andreabac3/dsc-website-template/README.md

 # Google Developer Student Club Template Website

 > 🛠 This is a work in progress.
-Documentation will be soon updated
+The structure may be subject to change.

 This is a refactor of the [EKSU DSC](https://github.com/DSCEksu/dsceksu-laravel) website as a [gatsby](https://www.gatsbyjs.org/) template.